 LVA - Low Vision aids, powerful reading magnifiers

 These magnifiers are high quality (they give a very clear image) and are the best for the partially-sighted (visually impaired).
 They are also suitable for anyone who doesn't like to use their reading spectacles or who cannot read clearly even with their reading spectacles.
-Fascinating Fact (according to my optician): most people who wear vari-focal lenses (also known as progressive lenses) can't use them for reading, they simply 'don't get on with them'.
+Fascinating Fact (according to my optician): most people who wear vari-focal lenses (progressive lenses) can't use them for reading, they simply 'don't get on with them'.

-With a lens there is a rule.
+Firstly, with a lens there is a rule.
 If you want to see a wide area, the lens will be large, you will hold it a few inches away from the object, and the magnification will be low.
 If you want high magnification, the reading area will be small (covering maybe two or three words at a time, maybe two or three letters at a time), you will have to hold the lens close to the object and the lens size will be small.
 This is not a choice, this is how lenses work.
 For a full explanation see my article about magnification.
-If you want a large reading area and high magnification, go for a video magnifier.

 Secondly, don't get obsessed about magnification, using a low magnification of high quality is easier than a higher magnification of poor quality.
-Click here to see an example of a 3X magnifier (this one is a Schweizer 3X70).
-Keep that window open on your computer.
-Now click here to see an example of a cheap 5X magnifier (this one is a Russian 5X).
-Now compare the two.
-Don't just look at the magnification, look at the distortion (the 5X is quite wavy around the edges), look at the contrast (the 3X is blacker and sharper), imagine moving the magnifier along a line of text (the 5X will make you feel seasick).
+Don't just look at the magnification, look at the distortion (a wavy image around the edge), look at the contrast (how the text stands out against the background), imagine moving the magnifier along a line of text (a poor quality lens will make you feel seasick).